📚

 What are Data Cartels and how does BeefLedger solve for them?

-Cartels have long been recognised as having deleterious impacts on consumers ever since Stigler’s 1964 classic “A Theory of Oligopoly”.
+Cartels have long been as having deleterious impacts on consumers ever since Stigler’s 1964 classic “A Theory of Oligopoly”.
 This has typically taken the form of collusion to control production volumes and manipulate pricing.

 We have identified a specific category of cartel risk in our work on supply chain optimisation in an era of digitalisation: namely data cartels.
 Here, we extend the foundational thinking around collusive activities associated with pricing and production of goods and services to fundamentally address the issues of the production, storage and dissemination of data (the data function) itself.